ayrna/orca/doc/orca-tutorial.md

 ### SVOREX and SVORIM

-For both algorithms, please use the `make.m` file included in them:
+For both algorithms, please use the `make.m` file included in them (from the Matlab console):
 ```matlab
 >> cd src/Algorithms/SVOREX
 >> make